 Depending on the size of the heat pump, you need to choose the best size heat pump that will heat your small, medium and large spa water faster.

-Heat pumps use electricity and that is why it's effective in heating and maintaining your spa water temperature at a cost that can be slightly lower that other types of pool heaters.
+Heat pump uses electricity and that is why it's effective in heating and maintaining your spa water temperature at a cost that can be slightly lower than other types of pool heaters.

 Although slower in heating rate compared to natural gas heater, heat pumps are considered cost effective and handy when you need to maintain hot water in your spa for a long period since it does not use a lot of power to maintain water temperature.

 One big advantage of top brand heat pumps like Hayward Electric Pool Heater is that you can regulate the water temperature levels up and down to suit the users preference, and therefore apart from heating your water, it can be used as a chiller to reduce water temperature in areas that have hot and humid temperature and spa water temperatures tend to rise often.

 Before you buy a heat pump, you need to know the water temperatures that you will maintain first in your spa, then select the right size heat pump that will heat and maintain your water temperature efficiently.

 Just like gas heaters, heat pumps with larger heating capacities are the best for larger pools and are fast heaters.

 To select the right heat pump for your spa, use this formula recommended by US Department of Energy to select the right size heat pump in BTU:-